molgenis/molgenis/docs/user_documentation/modify-data/ref-expressions.md

-# Expressions
+# Reference: Expressions

 ## Introduction
 For some entity type attributes an expression can be set that determines whether or not a condition is true based on the attribute values e.g. to determine whether values are valid.
 The expression format is based on the [Magma JavaScript API](http://wiki.obiba.org/display/OPALDOC/Magma+Javascript+API).

 ### Examples
 The following expression returns true when the value of attribute 'myAttributeName' of an entity only contains alphanumberic characters:
 ```js
 $('myStringAttributeName').matches(/^[a-z0-9]+$/i).value()
 ```